 Meanwhile, the war between the collectives, as expected, completely died out.
 Why?
 There are several guesses.
 First, a major role may have been played by the conditions discussed above.
 That is, it just somehow happened, naturally.
 However, as recently as fifty years ago, we watched a bloodbath so violent that complexity of management, general obesity, etc. somehow does not tally with the result - millions of dead.
 No, they have managed all right.

 Only one answer remains - people became so moral that they fell in love with peace.
 Fig.1.6 indicates this.
 Violence ceased to be taken for granted.
 No one wants not only to die, but also to kill.
 It was precisely widespread mass resentment of the bloody world wars, revealing the human face of the enemy, which brought to life pacifism, international organizations and politicians' unexpected insight.
 Is it really benefit that matters?
-Moral progress has reached a critical point - universal literacy and the idea of freedom are the reasons of peace.
+Moral progress has reached a critical point - this is the reason of peace.
 Even trade agreements slowly begin to rely not only on immoral basis of profitability, but also on a moral basis - equality.

 This excellent result was a consequence of the above-described millennial processes within the collective.
 Tribal structures eroded, families diminished in size and strengthened, becoming the main economic unit, in which early individualism flourished.
 The individual accumulated knowledge and skills, specialized and cooperated.
 With the development of culture, the uniqueness of personality and its value grew, distinct from the value of its strength.
 A need for free trade, self-interest and autonomous morality arose.
 "I" became as important as "we".